OSGeo/gdal/gdal/doc/source/drivers/raster/bag.rst

    the driver will find the nodes of the supergrids that fall into that cell.
 By default, it will select the node with the maximum elevation value to populate the cell value.
 Or if no node of any supergrid are found, the cell value will be set to the nodata value.
-Interpolation of cells at nodata value can also be done using a inverse distance weighting interpolation.
    Overviews are reported: note that, those overviews correspond to resampled grids computed with different values of the RESX and RESY parameters, but using the same value population rules (and not nearest neighbour resampling of the full